dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/validator_set.md

 <code>pending_active_validators: vector&lt;<a href="../sui/object.md#sui_object_ID">sui::object::ID</a>&gt;</code>
 </dt>
 <dd>
- The next list of peding active validators to be next_epoch_committee.
+ The next list of pending active validators to be next_epoch_committee.
- It will start from the last next_epoch_committee and will be process between middle of the epochs and will be finlize at the middle of the epoch.
+ It will start from the last next_epoch_committee and will be process between middle of the epochs and will be finalize at the middle of the epoch.
 </dd>
 <dt>